jxbt/EyeShot/README.md

 # Installation

-#### run the following command to install eyeshot along with all dependencies and requirements.
+#### run the following command to install eyeshot along with all dependencies and requirements except geckodriver that you have to install manually.

 ```
 chmod +x install.sh; sudo ./install.sh